groundcover

 - Analyze service dependencies and communication patterns

-- Identify root causes of performance issues and outages
+- Identify actual causes of performance issues and outages

 - Correlate events across your entire infrastructure